smayzes/awesome-blackfriday/CONTRIBUTING.md

 Also, please ensure your pull request adheres to the following guidelines:

+* Please do not use any referral links.
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
 * Enter a meaningful pull request description.
 * Please make an individual commit for each suggestion in a separate pull request.